Drip Irrigation System Cost Guide: Average UK Prices 2026

 • Micro-sprayers: These cover a slightly larger area and are the best option for certain plants.

 Different types of emitters may be used depending on the type of plant and the watering requirements, so it’s important to keep this in mind when choosing the right emitter for your system.
-For example, delicate plants may require a slower flow rate, whereas larger plants might need more water.
+For example, delicate plants may require a slower flow rate, whereas larger plants might need more.
 Different drip irrigation emitters also come at different price points, which is important to factor into the overall cost of the job.

 Water Source Options